 Make it plain or make it chocolate.
 Make it with a graham cracker crust or make it crustless.
 The flavors really are endless!

-Since then, I have posted my Classic Cheesecake recipe, but I told her she can make my mini version of it (and then share it with me because I’m a good friend.
+I told her I had the perfect recipe but never posted it as is; it always had to have a little pizzazz.
+Since then I have posted my Classic Cheesecake recipe, but I told her she can make my mini version of it (and then share it with me because I’m a good friend.
 Ahem).

-Top it with whipped cream and a cherry on top.
+Top it with homemade whipped cream and a cherry on top.

 Make them plain.
 Make them chocolate.
 Make one plain and one chocolate.